-- Funds are to be used for the conduct of the project, including supplies, subject payments, assays, etc. - Equipment can be purchased if it is absolutely necessary for the execution of the project.
+- Funds are to be used for the conduct of the project, including supplies, subject payments, assays, etc. - Equipment can be purchased if it is required for the execution of the project and is not otherwise available.
 All equipment purchased is property of UK CCTS and will be returned at the completion of the project. - Travel funds needed for study execution are allowed, if essential.
-No funds will be provided for travel to collaborator sites or conferences. - To support collaborations between basic scientists and clinician scientists a research DOE supplement of up to \$25,000 for up to 10% effort may be requested for a clinician scientist.
+No funds will be provided for travel to collaborator sites or conferences. - Salary support for Principal Investigators or other investigators with faculty appointments is allowable under both the NRPA and CCTS-NRPA Pilots; however, salary support included in the joint CCTS/NRPA pilots cannot exceed \$25,000.
+To support collaborations between basic and clinician scientists a research DOE supplement of up to \$25,000 for up to 10% effort may be requested for a clinician scientist.
 See DOE offset guidelines in the appendix.